ChunbiaoZhu/MM2017/README.md

 ## Posterior work

-If you were interested in this work, you may want to also check our posterior work, [ICCV2017](https://chunbiaozhu.github.io/ACVR2017/), which offers a novel idea.
+If you were interested in this work, you may want to also check our another work, [ICCV2017](https://chunbiaozhu.github.io/ACVR2017/), which offers a novel idea.

 ## Acknowledgements